 - Pickman’s Necrotica – The cover image appeared in The Courtyard P21,p1.
 It depicts artwork based on that described in Lovecraft’s story “Pickman’s Model.”

-- Visions – This, and the following two, are among a half-dozen original Burrows pieces that appeared in Alan Moore’s The Courtyard Companion.
-The depiction is similar to Aldo Sax’s aklo-fueled dream from Courtyard.
+- Visions – This, and the following two, are Burrows artwork that originally appeared in The Courtyard and/or The Courtyard Companion.
+This cover depicts Aldo Sax’s aklo-fueled dream from Courtyard.